alonitac/VMware25/tutorials/vsan_cluster_summary_assignment.md

 #### Notes

+> [!IMPORTANT]
+> Even though till now we used to force-off our ESXi hosts, once your vSAN cluster was configured,
+> **do not force off your ESXi hosts**.
+Instead, turn them off gracefully using the **Shut down** option.
+> Forcefully kill you hosts can cause potential data corruption for vSAN disks, leading to unhealthy cluster.

 - Your hosts must have **static** ip address.
 To check it, go to the **Configure** tab on your host, under **Networking** choose the **VMKernel adapter**, open the Edit Settings wizard of your adapter device, and unset **IPv4 Settings**, set a static ip.
 - At least one VMKernel that accept `vSAN`, `vMotion`, `Fault tolerance` and, `Management`.
 - HA and DRS should be turned on (unless you create the vSAN cluster).